appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 <dd>

-Sets the placeholder text for the Multiselect widget.
+Sets the placeholder text for the MultiSelect widget.

 </dd>